kayvr/token-hawk/README.md

 # Description

 TokenHawk uses WebGPU to perform Llama inference.
-Contained in this repo is a native (C++) implementation that relies on Google's Dawn library for CLI access.
-Examples for cross-compiling to the web are also provided.

-There are two files:
+All code is written by hand and there are two files:

 * th.cpp - Contains GPU shaders to support running LLMs.
 * th-llama.cpp - GPU implementation of llama.

+The command line version of TokenHawk is all native C++ code.
+It statically links to Google's C++ WebGPU library which makes profiling and debuging simple.

+The Web UI version uses emcripten to cross-compile these two files into WASM.

-In addition to Dawn, [llama.cpp](https://github.com/ggerganov/llama.cpp) is used to load models in ggml format and perform tokenization.
+[llama.cpp](https://github.com/ggerganov/llama.cpp) is currently used to load models and perform tokenization.

-# Usage

-## Command Line
+# Command Line

+See the [CLI directory](cli/README.md) for build and usage instructions.

 Use the command line for performance tuning WebGPU code.
-It builds the native C++ Dawn library directly into the generated binary making it easier to debug and profile.
+Here's an example of usage:

 ```
 $ ./th -m models/llama-7B/ggml-model-f16.bin "<prompt goes here>"
 ```

-## Web UI
+# Web UI

+See the [Web directory](web/README.md) for build and usage instructions.

 For simple and quick access, use the Web UI.
 You can try it out online here, or host it locally: